walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 ### Template

-A template can be used to allow inheritance of all the configuration of another project.
+A template can be used to allow inheritance of all the configurations of another project.
 The value for the `template` field has to be a valid URL pointing to a JAR-archive of the project to use as template.

 The template is downloaded for [process execution](./processes.html#execution) and exploded in the workspace.
-More detailed documentation, including information about available templates, is available in the [templates section](../templates/index.html).
+More detailed documentation, including information about available templates, can be found in the [templates section](../templates/index.html).

 ### Arguments